Loop group actions on categories and Whittaker invariants: Fourier transform and actions by loop vector groups

-Let $G$ be a monoid in $\Sch^{\fty}$ and $\KL_{G}$ be the following symmetric monoidal 1-category.
-Its objects are schemes of finite type and the tensor structure is the ordinary product; given two $V$ and $W$, the set of morphisms $V \dasharrow W$ consists of all diagrams of the form
+Denote by $\SchCorrGa$ the following symmetric monoidal 1-category.
+Its objects are schemes of finite type and the tensor structure is the ordinary product.
+Given two objects $V$ and $W$, the set of morphisms $V \dasharrow W$ consists of all diagrams of the form

 where $H \in \Sch^{\fty}$.
 For short, we write $(V \xleftarrow{ \, \alpha \,} H \xrightarrow{\, \beta \,} W; f)$ to indicate the morphism $V \dasharrow W$ in (\ref{diag:decorated_corresp}).
 The composition of $(V \xleftarrow{ \, \alpha \,} H \xrightarrow{\, \beta \,} W; f)$ with $(W \xleftarrow{ \, \gamma \,} K \xrightarrow{\, \delta \,} Z; g)$ is the correspondence